dotnet/docs-maui/docs/deployment/hot-restart.md

 ---
 title: ".NET MAUI hot restart for iOS device deployment"
-description: "Hot restart enables you to quickly deploy an iOS app to a local device, from Visual Studio 2022, without requiring a Mac build host." ms.date: 08/23/2022
+description: "Hot restart enables you to quickly deploy a .NET MAUI iOS app to a local device, from Visual Studio 2022, without requiring a Mac build host." ms.date: 08/23/2022
 ---